envision-projects/envision-projects.github.io/content/mechanical/obstacle-avoidance-robot.md

 ## Sweep Function Testing

 Use this section to test out how to code the ultrasonic sensor and implement it with the arduino and microservo.
-The annotated code below shows which pins to connect to on the board (ensure the vcc pin is connected to 5V).
+The annotated code below shows which pins to connect to on the board (ensure the vcc pin is connected to 5V) as well as how each block works.

 ```
-// Code by EEEnthusiast
-// Annotated by Blake Iwaisako
+// Blake Iwaisako
 // 11 August 2022

 #include <Servo.h>